kenaryn/memoranda/python_memorandum.md

 ### Type annotations
 Keep in mind that type annotations in Python are merely hints and enforce not any type checking at runtime.
 Use mypy, pyright or Pytype to validate those annotations.

-[//]: <> Deprecated in Python 3.14 (alpha2 scheduled 2024-11-19)
-Thou can postpone the annotation's evaluation to avoid forward references issues and improve the program's start up time:
-`from __future__ import annotations`.